karanlakharwal5/Flask-Blog/README.md

 ### Features:
 * User registration/logins - implemented
-* CRUD operations for posts uplodaed by users - to be developed
+* CRUD operations for posts uplodaed by users - implemented
 * Password encryption to maintain security - implemented
 * Login sessions management - implemented
+* Pagination - to be developed
+* Reset Email and Password - to be developed
+* Flask Blueprints and Configurations - to be developed
+* Custom Error pages - to be developed